0x00000FF/0x00000FF/README.md

   Every system have at least one vulnerabilities; Find it and weaponize, or fix it as soon as possible.
 * RISC Architectures(Especially ARM and RISC-V)

-  RISC is quite interesting compared to CISC(especially x86-64).
+  Such RISC architectures are quite interesting compared to x86-64.
 I want to know deep side of them.

 #### Educations
 * Chungbuk Provincial College, Information Security, 2017-2019